aku11i/kimochii-pointer/README.md

 ### Sticky

-Pointer sticks to the element.
+The pointer sticks to the element.

 ```html
 <div data-kimochii-pointer="sticky"></div>